Management Education & Development (MED)

-Value: To which extent does the PDW provide real value to the attendees?
-What is its take-away for attendees?
+Value: How will the PDW provide real value to the attendees?
+What will be the take-away for attendees?
 What is the “unique value proposition” of the PDW?

-Creativity: To which extent is the PDW thinking out-of-the box and delivering novelty and originality?
+Creativity: How is the PDW delivering novelty and originality?

-Interaction and integration: To which extent does the PDW enables communication, exchanges between participants and facilitate cross-fertilization across fields and methodologies?
+Interaction and integration: How does the PDW enable communication, exchange between participants, and cross-fertilization across fields and methodologies?

-Design and formal quality: To which extent does the PDW follow the guideline for the text, the quality of the writing, and the information that is required?
+Design and formal quality: Does the PDW follow the guideline for the text, the quality of the writing, and the required information?
 How well is the logistical component of the PDW described?

-Ability to draw an audience: To which extent can the PDW interest a large audience?
+Ability to draw an audience: Will the PDW interest a large audience?

-Please remember: PDWs submitted to MED should more specifically target our domain, as described above, rather than an “all academy” submission.
+Please remember that PDWs submitted to MED should specifically target our domain, as described above, rather than be an “all academy” submission.

-If you have any questions, please contact Mairead Brady, PDW Program Chair, at Mairead.Brady@tcd.ie
+If you have any questions, please contact Arran Caza, PDW Program Chair.